lubuntu-team/manual/source/3/3.2/3.2.19/bluetooth_manager.rst

 To transfer a file over bluetooth press the :guilabel:`Send file` button.
 Then a file picker will pop up to select the file.
 The recipent of the file may be prompted to need to accept the file.

 To connect to a saved bluetooth device left click to select the device and :menuselection:`Device --> Connect`.
+To cancel a connection press the :guilabel:`X` button.
 To view info on a paired device :menuselection:`Device --> Info`.

 Version
 -------